schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Nuisance

-A gratuitous library assistant offends at a attic.
+A gratuitous library assistant offends at an attic.

 ## Avarice